Four Daughters of God: History and development of the motif

 develop it along the lines of a medieval romance.
 They place the story in a feudal setting and give to a great king four daughters, a son, and a faithless servant.
 Because of a misdemeanor the servant has been thrown into prison.
 The daughters beg for his release.
 The son offers to take upon himself the clothing of the servant and to suffer in his stead.
 Except for the element of the dispute and the method of reconciliation, the two main traditions in the development of the allegory are vastly different.

+Influence

 The motif fell out of fashion in the seventeenth century.
 It may nonetheless have influenced the work of William Blake.

 Examples

 In English and Scottish literature, the Four Daughters appear quite widely, for example in: